Student PC minimum requirements

 The most common answer you'll receive is "It depends".

-For example, consider software that you might want to use for your classes -- sometimes, the software has student versions that you can use -- other times, even student copies of certain titles are prohibitively expensive, and we suggest you use the provided computer labs for those purposes.
-If you choose a MacOS laptop, you may need to become familiar with virtual machines or dual-booting.
+Consider software that you might want to use for your classes -- sometimes, the software has student versions that you can use -- other times, even student copies of certain titles are prohibitively expensive, and we suggest you use the provided computer labs for those purposes.

 If you have specific questions, feel free to drop us a note and ask: www.purdue.edu/ecn/contactus

-*: For a thorough comparison of backup companies and software, please visit: en.wikipedia.org/wiki/Comparison_of_online_backup_services Some examples of software companies that we've heard people have had decent experiences with include: Crashplan, mozy, spideroak, carbonite
+*: For a thorough comparison of backup companies and software, please visit: en.wikipedia.org/wiki/Comparison_of_online_backup_services Some examples of software companies that we've heard people have had decent experiences with include: Backblaze, mozy, spideroak, carbonite.

 Created: 2013/07/17 09:11:6.580420 GMT-4 by sundeep.rao.1.